|Last update: March 2020|

 APOLLO uses the multispectral information provided by the SEVIRI instrument of Meteosat Second Generation to derive cloud properties.
 From this information, DLR created a "mapping" with 4 cases of clouds of reference, associated to an average height and an average geometric thickness.
 A more precise description of this cloud classification and how it is exploited in Heliosat-4 is available page 88, section 5, of Z. Qu's PhD.
 Please find below the corresponding extract (in French, Google Trad is my friend :)):

-APOLLO and the reliability code
+APOLLO and the reliability index

 For experts: since the release note dated on 2018-06-18, the reliability code is computed as follows: